KSPI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Joint Stock Company Kaspi.Kz Investors With Substantial Losses Have Opportunity ...

 What's Next?

 A class action lawsuit has already been filed.
-If you wish to review a copy of the Complaint, you can visit the firm's site: . or you may contact Peretz Bronstein, Esq. or his Client Relations Manager, Nathan Miller, of Bronstein, Gewirtz & Grossman, LLC at 332-239-2660.
-If you suffered a loss in Kaspi.kz you have until February 18, 2025, to request that the Court appoint you as lead plaintiff.
+If you wish to review a copy of the Complaint, you can visit the firm's site: bgandg/KSPI. or you may contact Peretz Bronstein, Esq. or his Client Relations Manager, Nathan Miller, of Bronstein, Gewirtz & Grossman, LLC at 332-239-2660 .
+If you suffered a loss in Kaspi you have until February 18, 2025, to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as lead plaintiff.

 There is No Cost to You